 Stachybotrys can be identified by a patch of black speckles.
-Black mold grows best in dark, moist spaces, which can be anywhere in the home, often ceilings, walls, and inside ductwork.
+Black mold grows best in dark, moist spaces, which can be anywhere in the home, often ceilings, walls, and inside the ductwork.
 High humidity paired with poor ventilation can mean a mold infestation that can be extremely harmful to the building occupants’ health.

-Black mold can be cleaned off; however, spores will still remain, which could result in the return of the mold infestation and the persistence of inhalation symptoms.
+Black mold can be cleaned off; however, spores will still remain, which could result in the return of mold infestation and the persistence of inhalation symptoms.
 HVAC professionals, such as us, can assist in the removal of Black mold and most importantly, help prevent it from returning by assessing the conditions of your home, specifically the indoor air quality and HVAC system.